-The Scope is a 1-octet field that indicates the valid scope of the information represented by the CAG version.
+The Scope is a 1-octet field that indicates the valid scope of the information represented by the CAG version number.

-A field value of 0 indicates that the CAG is only valid in the current BSSI (identified by the BSSID value), a field value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HSSID value), and a field value of 2 indicates that the CAG is AN valid for the ESS (union of BSSs with the same SSID).
+A field value of 0 indicates that the CAG is only valid in the current BSS (identified by the BSSID value), a field value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HSSID value), and a field value of 2 indicates that the CAG is valid for the ESS (union of BSSs with the same SSID).
 Field values of 3-255 are reserved.

+Table 8-xxx- CAG Scope Validity